August 27, 2011

 ...

-Hang on, I know its a been a long journey we are almost there.
-When your server sends an email it would send as from the logged in user.
-So in my case if I am logged in as “natarajmb” to box “saraswathi.om.loc” any mail that’s sent from me will be sent as “natarajmb@saraswathi.om.loc” which is correct but, SMTP servers (outside Gmail, AOL or Yahoo!! and so on) don’t accept emails sent from other user or domain apart from the logged in SMTP user.
-Hence before the mail is left from Postfix it needs to rewrite the email headers mostly “From” field to satisfy SMTP servers.
-Note: Most MTA’s offer this functionality.
+Hang on, I know it’s been a long journey, we are almost there.
+When your server sends an email, it sends from the logged-in user.
+So in my case if I am logged in as “natarajmb” to box “saraswathi.om.loc” any mail that’s sent from me will be sent as “[email protected]” which is correct but, SMTP servers (outside Gmail, AOL or Yahoo!! and so on) don’t accept emails sent from other user or domain apart from the logged in SMTP user.
+Hence, before the mail is left by Postfix, it needs to rewrite the email headers, mostly the “From” field, to satisfy SMTP servers.
+Note: Most MTAs offer this functionality.

 # create a file named "generic" to hold user / domain mapping